Constitutional status of Cornwall: Cornish "shires"

 Additionally, Cornwall was also divided into "Hundreds", which often bore the name of "shire" in English.
 In Cornish, they were called kevrangow (sing. kevrang).

 Although the name "shire", today implies some kind of county status, hundreds in some English counties often bore the suffix 'shire' as well (e.g., Salfordshire), but where English shires were split into hundreds each having their own constable, Cornish hundreds had constables at parish level.

 The Kevrangow were not, however, English hundreds: Triggshire came from Tricori 'three warbands', suggesting a military muster area capable of supporting three hundred fighting men.
 However it must be said that this is an inference from name alone, and does not constitute historical evidence of any fighting force raised by a Cornish hundred.

 The Cornish kevrang replicated England's shire system on a smaller scale.
 Although by the 15th century the shires of Cornwall had become hundreds, the administrative differences remained in place long after.

 Constitutional status – arguments on each side

 The argument for non-English constitutional status

+One of the main arguments of Cornwall's non-English constitutional status is the extensive rights and powers given to the Duchy of Cornwall.
+In the Cornish Foreshore Case, the Duchy of Cornwall argued that it was "quasi sovereign within the Duchy" and that "the Duke of Cornwall was placed precisely in the position of the King."
+The Duchy of Cornwall itself argued in this case that Cornwall was "treated in many respects as distinct from England."
+The right to all minerals under the high-water mark in Cornwall was then granted to the Duchy in the Cornwall Submarine Mines Act 1858.

+The Duchy of Cornwall retains the right to vet Westminster legislation which may affect the Duchy's land and portfolio, with at least 275 draft laws being reviewed in this way between 1970 and 2020.
+This directly contradicts the notion that the Duchy of Cornwall is merely a "real estate company" operating within Cornwall and other areas of the United Kingdom.

 In 1328 the Earldom of Cornwall, extinct since the disgrace and execution of Piers Gaveston in 1312, was recreated and awarded to John, younger brother of King Edward III.

 The constitution of the now-defunct Council for Racial Equality in Cornwall defined Cornwall as follows:

 "Cornwall retains a unique and distinct constitutional relationship with the Crown, based on the Duchy of Cornwall and the stannaries.
 For other purposes it is recognised as a Celtic region or nation and enjoys its own national flag."